 Gotta’ give it to you if you’re truly dedicated to your gym membership.
 If you have no other options but to get your heart pumping on a daily basis, switch up your workout routine when you really need to save your hairstyle.
 Walking exercises are great and your body doesn’t work up too much of a sweat.
 Do a 10-minute crunch session in the morning.
 Anything to keep your blood pumping without sacrificing your hairstyle.

 Summer hair care routines should be so simple and easy that you won’t need a to break a sweat.
-Caring for processed hair during the summer months shouldn’t feel like a chore, especially when you want to spend more time outdoors having fun and less time indoors treating your hair.
+Caring for processed hair during the summer months shouldn’t feel like a chore.
 However, in order to get the most out of your summer and spend less time worrying about your hair (all while keeping it healthy looking), you’ll have to make a few minor tweaks in your relaxed hair care regimen.
 Nothing over the top, we promise!
-And plus, this summer is all about creative hairstyles, some of which may actually also contribute to the overall health of your relaxed hair (more on this later)!
+And plus, this summer is all about creative hairstyles, some of which may actually also contribute to the overall health of your relaxed hair!
 From fighting frizz, protective styling with fun hairdos, and accessorizing your hair to minimize damage, read on to discover how you can care for your relaxed hair this season.

 Caring for Relaxed Hair: Summer Hair Regimen